View Carl Bishop's Obituary on portsmouth-dailytimes.com and share memories

-LUCASVILLE-Carl Everett Bishop, 69, of Lucasville, died Friday, December 27, 2019, in the Chillicothe VA Medical Center.
+LUCASVILLE-Carl Everett Bishop, 69, of Lucasville, died Friday, December 27, 2019, in the Chillicothe Veterans Hospital.
 Born on June 9, 1950, and was a son of the late Elizabeth Mowery Shadd.

 Carl graduated from East High School, attended Christ United Methodist Church in Sciotoville and was a former Valley Township Volunteer Fireman and E.M.T.